wu-lab-egio/EGIO/README.md

     sudo apt-get install ncbi-blast+

-(3) a tab seperated file containing pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
+(3) A tab seperated file containing pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
 The gene id provided by Inparanoid is Uniprot ID, which can be transformed to Ensembl Gene ID using gene annotations in Ensembl BioMart.
 An example is listed here:

     hsa	ptr